Apple Notes vs OneNote (2026): Apple or Microsoft Default?

 Offline Capability

-Apple Notes.
-Full offline; the local store on every Apple device contains the complete library. iCloud sync resumes when connectivity returns.
-No paid tier required.
+Apple Notes is fully offline because the local store on each Apple device contains the complete library. iCloud sync resumes when connectivity returns, and no paid tier is required.

 Pricing in Practice (One-Year Cost)